Magisk-Modules-Alt-Repo/video-to-bootanimation/README.md

 3. **Flash the module in Magisk or KernelSU.**
    - It will automatically convert the video to a bootanimation ZIP during installation.
-   - If `audio=on`, the resulting animation will include sound.
+   - If `audio=on`, the resulting animation will include sound. ( Not all devices support audio in bootanimation )

 ---